mldangelo/personal-site/app/data/about.md

 - always finding inspiration.
 - enabling a brighter future.
 - doing better.
-- no one checking my commit history for early drafts of this branch.
+- no one checking my commit history for early drafts of this file.